xddemir/Online-Py-Chess/README.md

 Telegram - Maestro_20

-a licence won't add.
-If you want to use the program in your project, please touch with me on mail
+***Any licence won't be added and for using the game in your project just contact with me via telegram or mail